JamieHa8794/Sticky-Situation/README.md

 ## About This Project

-Kanban Board is a full-stack task management application built with React, TypeScript, Express, Prisma, and PostgreSQL.
+Sticky Situation is a full-stack Kanban project management application designed around multiple customizable project boards.

-The project demonstrates modern frontend and backend development practices, including a layered API architecture, service-based state management, database persistence, and a reusable design system.
+Users can create and manage boards, customize board details and icons, and organize tasks through workflow columns.
+Tasks support priorities, due dates, tags, search, filtering, sorting, and drag-and-drop status updates.

-The current release supports task management workflows, drag-and-drop interactions, filtering, sorting, and full CRUD operations.
+The application uses a React and TypeScript frontend backed by an Express REST API, with Prisma and PostgreSQL providing relational data modeling and persistence.

-Future enhancements include multiple boards, authentication, board ownership, task assignment, and user management.
+The project emphasizes maintainable application architecture, separation of concerns, reusable UI patterns, and a consistent design system across the application.

 ---